0xMukesh/solidity-quickstart/blog.md

 Hey folks 👀.
 Hope y'all are doing great.
-You might have heard about web3 and it's hype on twitter and maybe you wanna explore it as well.
-Well so today I am here to give all a quick tour of solidity 🚀.
+You might have heard about web3 and its hype on Twitter and maybe you wanna explore it as well.
+Well, so today I am here to give all a quick tour of solidity 🚀.
 So let's get started.

 **NOTE**: This blog post isn't a complete tutorial of solidity.
-You can take this blog post as a quickstart for journey with solidity and web3
+You can take this blog post as a quickstart for the journey with solidity and web3.
+If you are in search of resources, checkout the resources notion page of X Days of Solidity: https://links.kiradev.co/misc/solidity-resources

 ![](https://c.tenor.com/Q8VheZPaZM4AAAAM/stocks-amc.gif)

-# 🤔 What's Solidity ?
+# 🤔 What's Solidity?

 Solidity is a programming language for implementing smart contracts.

 Smart contracts are simply programs stored on a blockchain that run when predetermined conditions are met.
-An advantage of these programs, is that you can verify they are what they are and do what they claim they are doing.
+An advantage of these programs is that you can verify they are what they are and do what they claim they are doing.
 This allows for a permission-less autonomous ecosystem between untrusted and anonymous stakeholders.

-Solidity is a curly-bracket language with influence of C++, Python and JavaScript been clearly visible.
+Solidity is a curly-bracket language with the influence of C++, Python, and JavaScript being visible.

-Enough of theory, now let's actually dive into solidity 🚀
+Enough of theory, now let's dive into solidity 🚀

 # 🛠 Setting up developer environment